janezd/orange-lecture-notes-web/README.md

 ---
 ```

-***I recommend using the script for creating new books/chapters it will create folders and an boilerplate index.md file***
+***We recommend using the script for creating new books/chapters.
+Running the following script will create folders and an boilerplate index.md file.***
 To create a new book or chapter run following command:

 New book: